 In general, UD has two types of groups:

 - Ad Hoc groups -- these groups are created centrally by UDit at the request of a faculty or staff member.
-Once created, the requestor can manage the group’s membership and other settings at their convenience.
+Once created, the requestor can manage the group’s membership and other settings to meet their needs.
 The most common use of these groups is for lists of department members or committees.

 - Computed groups -- these groups are created automatically based on information pulled from Banner or other systems.
 Membership in the group is based on specific parameters in an individual’s personnel or student record.
 The most common use of these groups is for class rosters or lists of students by major.